frozenblood07/latorder/README.md

 Latorder
 -------------
-Latorder is a basic Restful API routes using PHP.
+Latorder is a basic Restful API using PHP.

 ## Run